plasmapotatos/EcoEats-App/README.md

 ```
 This will build and deploy the app on the selected emulator or device.

+Note that this step will only start up the app's UI.
+If you would like to also utilize the food scanning feature, please ensure that you have also started up the [EcoEats server](https://github.com/plasmapotatos/EcoEats-Server) and that it is running on the same LAN as the app.
+Apologizes for the hackiness of this solution but we didn't want to expose a port from our local server to the public, and the same functionality can be achieved as long as you VPN to the same network as your server, for example through [OpenVPN](https://openvpn.net/)'s custom certificate system.

 ## Contributing
 Feel free to submit pull requests or open issues to improve EcoEats!